ansible-middleware/ansible_collections_jcliff/README.md

 This Ansible Collection wraps a tool called [JCliff](https://github.com/bserdar/jcliff), designed to integrate the [Wildfly](https://wildfly.org/) server (or its product counterpart  [JBoss Enterprise Application (EAP)](https://www.redhat.com/en/technologies/jboss-middleware/application-platform) ) into a configuration management tool such as Ansible.

+**Note that for only Linux and MacOSX, using homebrew, is currently supported**

 ## Install

 ### Installing the collection